- Intent

 Intent

-Rather than crafting and signing a transaction that will result in a state change on chain with a complete declaration of how such a state change will occur, an Intent is a signed set of conditionals that specify what a user wants to occur, but leaves the details of how entirely to a protocol and solver.This is a powerful notion as it decouples the what from the how, allowing specialised entities called Solvers to compute and be rewarded for helping a user find the best way to fulfil an order or provide a service to satisfies their expressed conditionals.
+Rather than crafting and signing a transaction that will result in a state change on chain with a complete declaration of how such a state change will occur, an Intent is a signed set of conditionals that specify what a user wants to occur, but leaves the details of how entirely to a protocol and solver.

 FCFS

-An acronym for First Come First Served, used to describe a type of protocol auction system designed for speed of execution where the first bid that comes in from a filler will be accepted for an order as long as it meets the minimum requirements.This auction type favours order execution speed at the expense of order competitiveness.
-The first bidder will be accepted irrespective whether another bid comes afterwards which would have resulted in a better fill price for an order.
+An acronym for First Come First Served, used to describe a type of protocol auction system designed for speed of execution where the first bid that comes in from a filler will be accepted for an order as long as it meets the minimum requirements.

 RFQ

-An acronym for Request For Quote, a mechanism used in auctions solicit bids for an order with a certain time period.
+An acronym for Request For Quote, a mechanism used in auctions to solicit bids for an order within a certain time period.
 In contrast to FCFS, orders take slightly longer to execute because a fixed time window is always allowed for fillers to submit bids.
-Conceptually this creates competition between Fillers who compete on the basis of the execution quality of their bid resulting in a better price for the order overall.RFQ auctions are typically run as a First-price sealed-bid auction (FPSBA) to hide each bid made by a Filler and promote fairness during the auction period.
-Once the auction window has closed, the winner that results in the greatest execution quality / best price for the order is nominated to fill the order.
+Conceptually, this creates competition between Fillers who compete on the basis of the execution quality of their bid, resulting in a better price for the order overall.

 Protocol

-Term used to describe either the dApp generally or the mechanism / architecture it uses to facilitate operation of the platform.
+Term used to describe either the dApp generally or the mechanism/architecture it uses to facilitate operation of the platform.

 Fillers